ajayrawatsap/mf_data/README.md

    ![pass](data/assets/pass_input.PNG)

 7. The script will run and show the results with Header and Transaction data and will also show you number of units required for tax free LTCG.
    Plese note the VM session remains active only for a small amount time and after inactivity, it gets deleted.
-Launch [Binder](https://mybinder.org/v2/gh/ajayrawatsap/mf_data/HEAD) again to restart prrocess
+Launch [Binder](https://mybinder.org/v2/gh/ajayrawatsap/mf_data/HEAD) again to restart process
  ![output](data/assets/demo_output.png)
+8. The CSV output gets saved in data/output directory of VM as shown and can be downloaded  by selecting checkbox.

 ## Using Tool in Local Environment